prathyusha22/K8S/README.md

 •	Choose SCM as GIT.

-•	Provide the github URL(https://github.com/KrishnaMouli/assignment-thoughtworks.git) as Repository URL.
+•	Provide the github URL.

 •	Script path as Jenkinsfile.